bekifani/wcms-test-frontend/README.md

 ## 📤 Submission

+1. Duplicate this repository and implement your solution.
-1. Complete as much as possible **within 30 minutes**.
+2. Complete as much as possible **within 30 minutes**.
-2. Add comments for:
+3. Add comments for:

    * UX improvements
    * Responsiveness approach
-3. Commit your work and submit the repository or zipped folder.
+4. Commit your work and share the link to your forked repository as the deliverable.

+### 🚨 Rules

+1. **Private repo:** Copy this repository into a **private repo**.
+2. **Access:** Add `@lelebus` with read access to your copy of the project.
+3. **Disqualification:** Any public forks or public sharing of the solution will lead to automatic disqualification from the challenge.

+#### 🔒 How to Make Your Fork Private

+1. If you want to fork the project: after you fork it, go to the repo's Settings → General.
+2. Scroll down to Danger Zone and click Leave fork network.
+3. Once disconnected, you can set the repository to Private under Settings → General → Visibility.

 ---

 ## 🔎 Notes

 * Tailwind CSS is preconfigured.
 * Use semantic HTML and ensure accessibility.
 * Focus on clarity and usability, not pixel-perfect visuals.